 Natural Resources

 Everywhere you look, birds are chirping, flowers are blooming, and rivers are flowing.
-Mother Earth is glowing in her splendor, and there are numerous reasons to celebrate her, as well as the environmental advances made over the last half-century on Earth Day.
+Mother Earth glows in her splendor.
+There are numerous reasons to celebrate her and the environmental advances made over the last half-century on Earth Day.

-Now in its 55th year, Earth Day is sometimes called Mother Earth Day.
+Now in its 56th year, Earth Day is sometimes called Mother Earth Day.
 It was first observed in 1970 by an estimated 20 million people engaged in environmental festivities across the nation.
-Although a peace activist named John McConnell proposed a day of peace and a day to honor the Earth in 1969, it was United States Senator Gaylord Nelson of Wisconsin who rallied other politicians and activists to organize campus teach-ins.
-The first official Earth Day was held on April 22, 1970.
+A peace activist named John McConnell proposed a day of peace and a day to honor the Earth in 1969.
+However, it was Senator Gaylord Nelson of Wisconsin who rallied other politicians and activists to organize campus teach-ins.
+So, the first official Earth Day was held on April 22, 1970.
 Today, more than 1 billion people in over 200 countries celebrate Earth Day.

 Our Power, Our Planet